rqlite/rqlite/DOC/FAQ.md

 ## What if read-only nodes -- or clients accessing read-only nodes -- want to write data after all?
 Then they must do it by sending write requests to the leader node.
 But if they can reach the leader node, it is an effective way for one node at the edge to send a message to all other nodes (well, at least other nodes that are connected to the cluster at that time).

-## Is it a drop-in replacement for SQLite?
-No. While it does use SQLite as its storage engine, you must only write to the database via the [HTTP API](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md).
-That said, since it basically exposes SQLite, all the power of that database is available.
-It is also possible that any system built on top of SQLite only needs small changes to work with rqlite.

 ## Does rqlite support transactions?
 It supports [a form of transactions](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md#transactions).
 You can wrap a bulk update in a transaction such that all the statements in the bulk request will succeed, or none of them will.
 However the behaviour or rqlite is undefined if you send explicit `BEGIN`, `COMMIT`, or `ROLLBACK` statements.
 This is not because they won't work -- they will -- but if your node (or cluster) fails while a transaction is in progress, the system may be left in a hard-to-use state.
 So until rqlite can offer strict guarantees about its behaviour if it fails during a transaction, using `BEGIN`, `COMMIT`, and `ROLLBACK` is officially unsupported.
 Unfortunately this does mean that rqlite may not be suitable for some applications.